-Educational Institutions: This is What Data Protection is all About in Schools and Universities
+Educational Institutions: Data Protection in Schools and Universities

 I have made it my business to be a role model for pupils as company founder and for this purpose I am invited to seminar projects at schools, from time to time.
 When I talk to the teachers during these projects, we quickly turn the conversation towards topics such as data protection and IT security.
 After all, I am actively committed to ensuring that these areas occupy a larger place in education.